ContentMine/ami/docs/AMI.md

  * the data suports the plugin (e.g. `stopwords.txt` for `ami-word`)
  * the tests help development, but also check the correctness of the code and make sure that bugs don't creep in ("regression").
 Tests are also useful in showing some of the options - e.g. for tutorials.

  AMI is built as a `maven` framework.
 This shouldn't worry you - just accept that many of the filenames are conventional.
-Here's the current structure
+Here's the current structure:

 ``` .
 ├── LICENSE
 ├── README.md
 ├── docs
 ```
-*.md files are markdown files and display well on web servers
+`docs` contains documentation in `*.md` files (markdown)
 ```
 │   ├── AMI.md
 │   ├── COCHRANE_20150316.md